 • Romain Poulles, Engineer, Luxembourg, Luxembourg

-• Anna Przybyl, Architect, Head of the Building projects Unit in Strasbourg, – DG INLO – European Parliament
+• Anna Przybyl, Architect, acting head of the Building Projects Unit in Strasbourg, – DG INLO – European Parliament

 • Prof. Volker Staab, Architect, Berlin, Germany

-The jury will choose 5 laureates among the submitted design concepts, and will award prizes among them.
-The total prize money will amount to EUR 400,000 excluding VAT.
+The jury will choose five (5) winners among the submitted design concepts, and will award the following prizes, excluding VAT:

 The prizes will be the following :